-3. Place the horizontal thread under point 3, needle go in at point 4 and come out at the starting point.
-Pull slightly to create a a V-shape nose.
+3. Place the horizontal thread under point 3, the needle goes in at point 4 and come out at the starting point.
+Pull slightly to create a V-shape nose.

 4. Repeat the process again if you wish to make a more defined nose.

 Cut the socks as shown in the picture.